40 Super Fun Ways to Decorate Your House This Fall

 Upgrade to a fall-themed doormat.

-Your doormat is the first thing your guests notice when they come to your front door, so upgrade yours to one that’s distinctly autumnal, like this “Happy Fall” one from Target.
+Your doormat is the first thing your guests notice when they come to your front door, so upgrade yours to one that's distinctly autumnal, like this "Hello Fall" one from Amazon.
 It will add some seasonal spirit to your home without overwhelming your existing décor.

 Stay cozy with some balsam-scented draft stoppers.